Lrop/liri-node-application/README.md

 #### Example Three:

 ##### Output
-Displays information associated with the users desired movie. '
+Displays information associated with the users desired movie.
+The application will also log all the results in the log.txt file.

 `node liri.js movie-this "name of movie"`